seanfreaney/geo-quiz/README.md

   - The code validates user-provided answers by comparing them with the correct answers stored in the countries array.
   - It provides feedback to users, indicating whether their answers are correct or incorrect.
 ![User alert on submission of answer](assets/images/user-alert.png)
-  - All answers must be complete by the user to all for submission.
+  - All answers must be complete by the user to allow for submission.
 ![User alert if question not fully answered](assets/images/submit-no-ans-new.png)

 ### Score Tracking